knobs-dials/duppy/README.md

         duppy .

-* faster estimation of bulk space you could probably free  (note: not a full check)

-        duppy -s 10M -a 20M /data/Video

 * work on the the specific files we mention, and no recursion if that includes a directory

         duppy -R data*

 * If you find duplicates, and any of them is in a directory called justdownloaded, choose that to delete

         duppy . -d -n --delete-path=/justdownloaded/

-* fast estimate of savingss: ignore files smaller than 500KB, assume files are identical after 32MB
+* fast and rough estimate of possible space savingss: ignore files smaller than 500KB, assume files are identical after 32MB

         duppy -s 500K -a 32M /dosgames

 The last because
-* You can also make it ignore small files (would often mean relatively much IO for relatively little savings).
+* small files mean relatively much IO for relatively little savings

-* when there _are_ a lot of large duplicates, it will most of its time verifying them, and do more seeks than a simpler file-hashing solution would, and still clobber your page cache.
+* when there _are_ a lot of large duplicates, it will most of its time verifying them, still clobber your page cache, and do more seeks than a simpler file-hashing solution would